awsdocs/aws-lambda-developer-guide/doc_source/with-sns-example.md

 ## Create a subscription<a name="with-sns-create-supscription"></a>

 From account B, subscribe the Lambda function to the topic\.
-When a message is sent to the `lambda-x-account` topic in account A \(01234567891A\), Amazon SNS invokes the `SNS-X-Account` function in account B \(01234567891B\)\.
+When a message is sent to the `sns-topic-for-lambda` topic in account A \(01234567891A\), Amazon SNS invokes the `Function-With-SNS` function in account B \(01234567891B\)\.

 ```
 aws sns subscribe --protocol lambda \
---topic-arn arn:aws:sns:us-east-2:12345678901A:lambda-x-account \
+--topic-arn arn:aws:sns:us-east-2:12345678901A:sns-topic-for-lambda \
---notification-endpoint arn:aws:lambda:us-east-2:12345678901B:function:SNS-X-Account \
+--notification-endpoint arn:aws:lambda:us-east-2:12345678901B:function:Function-With-SNS \
 --profile accountB
 ```